c6rbon/gmail_uploader/README.md

 Most logs are to stdout, prefixed by the mail file for easy grepping.
 FAILED imports attempt to provide mail file, message number and Message-id so you can try again, or debug the mbox.

+## Testing

+This supports a `-n` argument, which prevents actual message uploads, but will:

+* parse the mailbox
+* print each message as it is parsed
+* output the base64 url encoded version of the message (useful for manually using the API via a browser)

 ## Examples

 ### Single mailbox